-Join the sturdy schooners Hildur or Opal for an amazing expedition where you explore the magnificent nature of Scoresby Sound fjord.
+Join the sturdy sailboat Donna Wood or schooner Opal for an amazing expedition where you explore the magnificent nature of Greenland in Scoresby Sound fjord.
 The fjord extends 350 km inland and offers spectacular scenery and tranquil surroundings.

 Day 1 (Wednesday)

 Day 2 (Thursday)

 Sail west between whole palaces of icebergs that gently drift under the influence of the currents in the Arctic waters in the mighty fjord of Scoresby Sound, after calving from the parent glaciers originating in the Inland Ice.
 Anchor at Hekla Havn, on Denmark Ø, the site of an old Inuit settlement and wintering camp of the first scientific expedition to Scoresby Sound over a hundred years ago.
 A short evening walk exploring Hekla Havn, and the surrounding area.